On martingale approximations and the quenched weak invariance principle: Introduction

 then there is a martingale $M_n$ with stationary and square integrable differences such that

-To implement a martingale method for other questions related to the behavior of the partial sums, as for instance rates in the strong laws of large numbers or in the central limit theorem in terms of Wasserstein distances, or also moderate deviations principles, the first question that our paper addresses is the construction of a stationary martingale $M_n$ in $\LL^{p} $ ($p>1$) in such a way that an estimate of $\Vert S_{n}-M_{n}\Vert_p$ can be given in the spirit of \eqref{ApproxMPP}.
+To implement a martingale method for other questions related to the behavior of the partial sums, as, for instance, rates in the strong laws of large numbers or in the central limit theorem in terms of Wasserstein distances, or also moderate deviations principles, the first question that our paper addresses is the construction of a stationary martingale $M_n$ in $\LL^{p} $ ($p>1$) in such a way that an estimate of $\| S_{n}-M_{n}\|_p$ can be given in the spirit of (\ref{ApproxMPP}).
 Our Theorem \ref{theoMW} is in this direction.
-When $p\geq 2$, it states in particular that if
+When $p\geq2$, it states in particular that if

-then we can construct a stationary sequence $(D_{k}=D \circ \theta^{k})_{k\in \bf Z}$ of martingale differences in $\LL^p$ adapted to $({\mathcal F}_{k})_{k\in \bf Z}$ such that setting $M_n=\sum_{k=1}^n D \circ \theta^{k}$,
+then we can construct a stationary sequence $(D_{k}=D \circ\theta ^{k})_{k\in\mathbb{Z}}$ of martingale differences in $\LL^p$ adapted to $({\mathcal F}_{k})_{k\in\mathbb{Z}}$ such that setting $M_n=\sum _{k=1}^n D \circ\theta^{k}$,

-Our approach is different than the one used in \cite{MPP} to prove \eqref{ApproxMPP}.
-In Theorem \ref{theoMW} we shall consider also the case when $p \in ]1,2[$.
-The main tools to prove the martingale approximation with the bound \eqref{resMW*p} being algebraic computations and Burkholder's inequality, the estimate also holds for variables taking values in a separable real Hilbert space.
+While (\ref{resMW*p}) and (\ref{ApproxMPP}) coincide when $p=2$, our method of proof is different from the one used in \cite{MPP}.
+In Theorem \ref{theoMW}, we shall consider also the case when $p \in \ ]1,2[$.
+The main tools to prove the martingale approximation with the bound (\ref{resMW*p}) being algebraic computations and Burkholder's inequality, the estimate also holds for variables taking values in a separable real Hilbert space.
 Hence Theorem \ref{theoMW} is stated in this setting.
-As we shall see, with the help of a new ergodic theorem (Theorem \ref{theoergo}), it will give us new projective conditions to obtain rates in the strong law of large numbers.
-An application of this result is given to get rates in the almost sure convergence of some statistic tests based on the empirical process (see Section \ref{subcvm}).
-Theorem \ref{theoMW} is also used to get new projective conditions allowing results concerning the moderate deviations principle or also estimates of Wasserstein distances in the CLT (see Sections \ref{submdp} and \ref{subwasser}).
-Notice that the projective conditions assumed all along the paper are general enough to contain a wide class of dependent sequences.
+As we shall see, this martingale approximation result leads to new projective conditions allowing results concerning the moderate deviations principle or also estimates of Wasserstein distances in the CLT; see Sections \ref{submdp} and \ref{subwasser}.
+Notice that the projective conditions assumed throughout the paper are general enough to contain a wide class of dependent sequences.